JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 ## Lifecycle implementation

-Composables generally don't need unique lifecycles: a common `LifecycleOwner` usually provides a lifecycle for all interconnected entities.
-By default, all composables created by Compose Multiplatform share the same lifecycle: they can subscribe to its events, refer to the lifecycle state, and so on.
+Composables usually don't need unique lifecycles: a common `LifecycleOwner` provides a lifecycle for all interconnected entities.
+By default, all composables created by Compose Multiplatform share the same lifecycle — they can subscribe to its events, refer to the lifecycle state, and so on.

 > The `LifecycleOwner` object is provided as a [CompositionLocal](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal).